aspose-com-gists/Aspose.Slides-for-.NET/How to Convert Microsoft PowerPoint to Word in C#.md

 1. Create a new C# console application in Visual Studio—or you can load your preferred project.

-2. Install Aspose.Slides and Aspose.Words through any of these methods:
+2. Install Aspose.Slides for .NET and Aspose.Words through any of these methods:
-   * Open NuGet Package Manager, search for *Aspose.Slides*, and then install it.
+   * Open NuGet Package Manager, search for *Aspose.Slides.NET*, and then install it.
 Search for *Aspose.Words* and install it too.
    * Go through **Tools** > **Library Package Manager** > **Package Manager Console** and then run these commands:
      *  `Install-Package Aspose.Slides.NET`
      * `Install-Package Aspose.Words`